chomupashchuk/ariston-remotethermo-home-assistant/README.md

   - send me information on file name, sensor name (and short description) and parameter in json file that represents parameter.
 If parameter has values different from ON/OFF or TRUE/FALSE (for example 0, 1 ,5) please provide meaning behind each value.
 If my hardware does not support values i have no idea of how it should be represented.

 ### Sensors to be based on new requests (if cannot be covered by previous)
-Since my web application does not show more options due to heater caopabilities support, there are few options:
+Since my web application does not show more options due to heater capabilities support, there are few options:
   - install traffic analyzer (like fiddler) and connect it to web browser (like chrome) and follow `Guide_for_new_requests.doc`.
   - **Never share your password with strangers**.
 Provide me with login and password to do everything myself with your heater and change password after i have fond corresponding requests.